henryvalbuena/SpaceBattle/README.md

 ### Instructions
 - Can be played using a desktop or laptop
-- Preferibly using Chrome and allowing JavaScript
+- Use Chrome or Firefox and allow JavaScript

-### Constrols
+### Controls
-- Press spame key to fire
+- Press space key to fire
 - Move with your cursor

 ### Description